 • COE Support Services.
 COE Support Services provide premium development services and support by an available pool of resources.
 The purpose of the COE is to allow the customer to utilize, extend or modify C3 applications and to develop its own applications on the C3 AI Application Platform.
 To facilitate customer's efforts, C3 provides the following COE Support Services on the C3 AI Application Platform and C3 applications to customer personnel during the subscription term of COE: (1) support and guidance on C3 AI overall software application architecture; (2) data integration, data science, and application development support on the C3 AI Application Platform; (3) training on the C3 AI Application Platform and C3 AI Applications to the customer project team members; and (4) support to help address any developmental issues faced by the customer.
 COE Support Services are generally offered under renewable, multi-year, fixed fee contracts whereby payments are primarily due annually in advance and in most cases are co-terminous with the C3 AI Application Platform subscription term.
-COE Support Services that is satisfied and recognized in revenue ratably over the term of the C0E agreement.
+COE Support Services represent a stand-ready performance obligation comprised of a series of distinct days of service that is satisfied and recognized in revenue ratably over the term of the COE agreement.
 Revenue for COE Support Services is included within subscription revenue in the consolidated statements of operations.